Pair skating: Early years

 Soviet and Russian domination in pair skating began in the 1950s and continued throughout the rest of the 1900s.
-Only five non-Soviet or Russian teams won the World Championships after 1965, until 2010.
+Only five non-Soviet or non-Russian teams won the World Championships between 1965 and 2010.
 Soviet pair teams won gold medals in seven consecutive Olympics, from 1964 in Innsbruck to 1988 in Calgary.
 Kestnbaum credits the Soviets for emphasizing ballet, theater, and folk dance in all disciplines of figure skating, noting the influence of Soviet pair team and married couple Liudmila Belousova and Oleg Protopopov.
 The Protopopovs, as they were called, won gold medals at the 1964 and 1968 Olympics, as well as the 1968 World Championships, "raised by several degrees the level of translating classical dance to the ice".
 Hines reports that the Protopopovs represented a new style of pair skating developed during the 1960s.
 He states, "A more flowing style presented by the Russians was replacing an older, more disconnected style".
 The Protopopovs, like single skaters Sonja Henie in the 1930s and Dick Button in the 1940s, while winning multiple Olympic medals, "altered dramatically the direction of figure skating", and marked the beginning of the Soviet domination of pair skating for the rest of the 20th century.
 Irina Rodnina, with her partner Alexei Ulanov and later Alexander Zaitsev, also from the Soviet Union, dominated pair skating throughout the 1970s and "led the trend of female pair skaters as risk-taking athletes".
 With Ulanov, Rodnina won World and European titles for four years in a row and an Olympic gold medal in 1972.
 Rodnina and her second partner, Zaitsev, won the 1973 European Championships and were "never seriously challenged" between 1974 and 1978, winning gold medals at the 1976 Olympics and at every World and European Championships during that period.
 They also won gold medals at the 1980 European Championships and at the Olympics that same year.
 Hines states, about Rodnina and her partners, that they "transformed pair skating through expanded and inspired athleticism".